Infomercial: Parodies

 Others have been done too, and these parodies are an ongoing source of amusement and creativity.

+The Adult Swim late-night block of cable channel Cartoon Network has often broadcast an anthology of comedy shorts in the early morning, concealed in program schedules under the title "Infomercials" to provide a false impression that legitimate paid programming had been scheduled in that time slot.
+Some of these shorts have parodied the cliches of real infomercials, such as Paid Programming (a parody infomercial which begins as one for the fictitious supplement Icelandic UltraBlue, but seamlessly segues into segments promoting other loosely related products and businesses), For-Profit Online University, and Live Forever as You Are Now with Alan Resnick (which parodies self-help programs).

 Other uses and definitions

 Political infomercials

 In the United States, the strategy of buying prime-time programming slots on major networks has been utilized by political candidates for both presidential and state office to present infomercial-like programs to sell a candidate's merits to the public.
 Fringe presidential candidate Lyndon LaRouche regularly bought time on CBS and local stations in the 1980s.
-In the 1990s, Ross Perot also bought network time in 1992 and 1996 to present his presidential policies to the public.
-The National Rifle Association has also aired programs via paid programming time to present their views on issues such as gun control and other issues while appealing to the public to join their organization.
+In the 1990s, Ross Perot also bought network time in 1992 and 1996 to present, his presidential policies to the public.
+The National Rifle Association (NRA) has aired programs via paid programming time to present their views on issues such as gun control and other issues while appealing to the public to join their organization.